Salient Issue

 1: Mitigating measures reduce the likelihood of an adverse impact (UNGP Interpretive Guide, p.
 12)

-2: ILO Convention 111 on Discrimination defines discrimination as “any distinction, exclusion or preference made on the basis of race, colour, gender, sex, religion, political opinion, national extraction or social origin, which has the effect of nullifying or impairing equality of opportunity or treatment in employment or occupation” (Article 1).
+3: ILO Convention 111 on Discrimination defines discrimination as “any distinction, exclusion or preference made on the basis of race, colour, gender, sex, religion, political opinion, national extraction or social origin, which has the effect of nullifying or impairing equality of opportunity or treatment in employment or occupation” (Article 1).

 2. Remediating measures

 Even with best efforts, cases of discrimination can be found in Fairtrade certified supply chains.
-Discrimination is deeply rooted in global and local socio-economic dynamics and no sustainability initiative can fully prevent it4.
+Discrimination is deeply rooted in global and local socio-economic dynamics and no sustainability initiative can fully prevent it.4

 Where FLOCERT, Fairtrade’s auditing body, identifies discrimination or weaknesses in a certified entity’s anti-discrimination work, it requires corrective measures.
-This could include measures to enable remediation5, an anti-discrimination policy, or an action plan or project to prevent further discrimination.
+This could include measures to facilitate remediation5, an anti-discrimination policy, or an action plan or project to prevent further discrimination.

 In addition, when severe harm such as gender-based violence, harassment or forced labour is identified or alleged, we act to protect the affected person(s) in line with our Protection Policy6.
 We work with national agencies and/or NGOs to facilitate a safe workplace and long-term well-being of the victim, and with producer organisation to strengthen preventive measures.